Norconex/crawlers/V4_MIGRATION.md

 * Renamed DocInfo to DocRecord
 * New SaveDocumentTagger class.
 * CommonMatchers pattern constants are now Collections instead of arrays.
+* Classes dealing with time zones now default to UTC when zone is not declared.

 ### Crawler Core